psychemedia/storytelling-notes/undutiful-daughter.md

 She fled across the wide sea along with her Johnny.

 2 They had not been sailing the miles they were many
-Before she was delivered of a beautiful baby :
+Before she was delivered of a beautiful baby:
-' O tie up my head !
+'O tie up my head!
 O and tie it up easy,
-And throw me overboard, both me and my baby ! '
+And throw me overboard, both me and my baby!'

 3 She floated on the waves, and she floated so easy,
 That they took her on board again, both she and her baby.